trjh/jira-timesheet-pdf/README.md

 allow you to export the timesheet for specific user time range, only using the default Jira API.

+I forked the [original](jordanjambazov/jira-timesheet-pdf) because I wanted the simpler view of the table in HTML, and to be able to see at a glace which days I'd logged 7 or more hours on.

 # How to run the script?

 - Clone this repository